 Please note that while many courses currently do not show a course description in Albert, descriptions and syllabi can be found on the courses pages of the Study Away website.
 The courses in the Albert course search for a designated site should match the courses page on the Study Away site.
 If you have questions about study away course offerings please contact email@example.com

 Students register for study away courses during registration week at NYU.
 This is typically in mid-late November for the spring term and mid-late April for the fall.
 Registration for Fall 2015 courses will begin the week of April 20, 2015.
 Students will be able to view their exact appointment time in Albert.
 View the following guide for instruction: Viewing Appointment Times in Albert

 Unfortunately we cannot guarantee a spot in any course for any student.
 Therefore, we strongly recommend that you have some flexibility in your schedule and that no ONE course is absolutely necessary for your degree progress.
 Some courses abroad, can fill and do run waitlists.
-If you want to take a course that is closed, we recommend that you add yourself to the waitlist.
+If you want to take a course that is closed, we recommend that you add yourself to the waitlist if possible.
 (When waitlisting, make sure to use the Swap function so that Albert knows which class to drop you from should a space open up in the course.
 If you already waitlisted but did not use the Swap function, use Edit Swap to set up a swap after the fact.)
 Many courses have a waitlist limit of five students.
 When this waitlist limit is reached, waitlisting for the course is no longer possible.

 If you would like to inquire about your position on the waitlist, please email firstname.lastname@example.org.
 As there are many factors to consider in overriding a course cap, including classroom space and departmental guidelines we ask that you not contact instructors directly to request permission to enroll in a class.
 Our staff will be in contact with professors and put you in touch with them directly as necessary.